What is a Balance Sheet?

-Usually, the longer the credit period given by the suppliers to the company, the larger the trade payables amounts recorded in the Balance Sheet.
-Why then should the company give credit periods to its' customers?
-Wouldn't it be better to have all sales on Cash On Delivery (COD) terms on all purchases by the company?
+The longer the credit period given by the suppliers to the company, the larger the trade payables amounts recorded in the Balance Sheet.
+Why would suppliers grant credit periods to the company?
+Wouldn’t it be better for the suppliers impose Cash on Delivery (COD) terms on all purchases by the company?

-(ii) Amount due from related companies and subsidiaries; and
+(a) Amounts due to related companies (trade and non-trade); and

-By and large, this figure is stable and does not change over the long run.
-It is usually not significant in our evaluation of the company's value.
+By and large, this figure is stable and does not change significantly over the long run.
+It is usually not significant in the evaluation of the company’s value.